marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-09-08-openshift-semantic-release-with-jenkins-maven-fabric8-delivery-pipeline.md

 ### Add Global Credentials for Semantic Release
 Used for tagging with semantic release pipeline.
+We will use the same `openshift-source-builder` token.
-Navigate in Jenkins to `https://<jenkins-url>/credentials/store/system/domain/_/newCredentials` and add  a `Global` Jenkins with your `GITHUB-TOKEN`
+Navigate in Jenkins to `https://<jenkins-url>/credentials/store/system/domain/_/newCredentials` and add  a `Global` Jenkins `Secret text` with your `GITHUB-TOKEN`

 > ⚠️ **GitHub Token**: Create a AccessToken with `repo,user` rights under your [GitHub Tokens Settings](https://github.com/settings/tokens) documentation.